nikitabobko/AeroSpace/README.md

   - Status menu icon is ok, because visual feedback is needed
 - Provide _practical_ features.
 Fancy appearance features are not _practical_ (e.g. window borders, transparency, etc)
 - If "dark magic" (aka "private APIs", "code injections", etc) can be avoided, it must be avoided
-  - Right now, AeroSpace uses only a [single private API to get window ID of accessibility object](./src/Bridged-Header.h).
+  - Right now, AeroSpace uses only a single private API to get window ID of accessibility object `_AXUIElementGetWindow`.
     Everything else is [macOS public accessibility API](https://developer.apple.com/documentation/applicationservices/axuielement_h).
   - AeroSpace will never require you to disable SIP (System Integrity Protection).
 For example, yabai [requires you to disable SIP](https://github.com/koekeishiya/yabai/issues/1863) to use some of its features.
     AeroSpace will either find another way (such as [emulation of workspaces](https://nikitabobko.github.io/AeroSpace/guide#emulation-of-virtual-workspaces)) or will not implement this feature at all (window transparency and window shadowing are not _practical_ features)